2+2 road

 A 2+2 road is a specific type of dual-carriageway that exists primarily in Ireland, Sweden, Estonia and Finland, consisting of two lanes in each direction separated by a steel cable barrier.

 These roads do not have hard shoulders and therefore cannot be designated as motorways in the future.
 However, they may be designated as limited-access roads, as such roads do not require the physical standard of motorways to be designated as expressways.
 The Irish variant has 3.5 metre lanes where there are a number of Swedish variants some with 3.25 metre lanes.

 Junctions are generally at-grade roundabouts and minor roads cross under or over the mainline without connecting.
 They are also known as "type 2 dual-carriageways" by the Irish National Roads Authority.
 These roads look similar to expressways, except that expressways often have interchanges, large medians or concrete barriers between traffic.

+2+2 roads are commonly found in the outskirts of Jamaica.

 History

 First Irish 2+2

 In Ireland first purpose-built road of this type opened in December 2007 as a new greenfield section of the N4 national primary route which joins Dublin to Sligo.